Pace1337/TicTacToe/README.md

 ![Tic tac toe Board layout](images/Layout.jpg)

-So, pressing the keys 1-9 will put the X or O in their respective position.\Player names are highlighted with blue background color to indicate the respective player's turn.
+So, pressing the keys 1-9 will put the X or O in their respective position.\
+Player names are highlighted with blue background color to indicate the respective player's turn.
 For example.
 ![Image showing player X name highlighted indicating player X is playing](images/X_is_playing.png) Here X is playing.\
-![Image showing player O name highlighted indicating player O is playing](images/O_is_playing.png) Here player O is playing.
+![Image showing player O name highlighted indicating player O is playing](images/O_is_playing.png) Here player O is playing.\
-The game also has some other secret functions too
+The game also has some other secret functions too.

 ## Some secret functions